robinali34/blog_system_design/_posts/2025-11-03-backend-system-design-questions.md

 ### Tier 1: Most Common Questions (Must Practice) - 70%+ of Interviews

-These questions are the core of Robinhood's backend system design interviews. **Master these first** as they appear in the majority of interviews.
+These questions are the core of backend system design interviews. **Master these first** as they appear in the majority of interviews.

 #### 1. Design a Real-Time Order Execution System

 **Why It's Critical:**
-- Core to Robinhood's trading platform
+- Core to trading platforms
 - Demonstrates understanding of ultra-low latency systems
 - Shows knowledge of financial regulations and compliance